-The House of the Seven Gables and the Salem Maritime Historic Site are two busy sites for tourists and residents alike.
+The House of the Seven Gables and the Salem Maritime National Historic Site are two busy destinations for tourists and residents alike.
 We’re housed right between them.
-Our neighborhood also shares popular restaurants, shops, Pickering Wharf, and nearby Blaney Pier with the Salem Ferry and cruise ship docks.
+Our neighborhood also shares popular restaurants, shops, Pickering Wharf, and nearby Blaney Pier where the Salem Ferry and cruise ship docks.

 Since incorporating as a non-profit corporation on August 31, 2007, the entirely volunteer-run Salem Arts Association has produced hundreds of exhibits, events, and workshops, Nearly all free of charge to Salem’s residents and visitors.
 To date, Salem Arts programming has reached over 80,000 visitors.
 This has been made possible in part through collaborations with numerous local businesses and organizations, including many local businesses including the Salem Cultural Council, Massachusetts Cultural Council, the City of Salem, the Peabody Essex Museum, the Salem Chamber of Commerce, Salem Main Streets, Creative Collective MA, The House of the Seven Gables, Salem National Historic Site, and Salem State University.